radius-project/docs/docs/content/community/overview.md

 ---
 type: docs
-title: "Radius Community"
+title: "Radius Community Overview"
-linkTitle: "Community"
+linkTitle: "Overview"
 description: "Information about the Radius community"
-weight: 85
+weight: 100
 ---

 Welcome to the Radius community.
 We are currently in a private release phase which is open to Microsoft FTEs and select partners.
 The team is working on a public preview release which will be announced on this page.